Volkswagen: Plug-in electric vehicles

-As of May 2016 The Volkswagen Group offers retail customers nine plug-in electric cars, of which three are all-electric cars: the Volkswagen e-Up!, e-Golf and Audi R8 e-tron, and six are plug-in hybrids: the Volkswagen Golf GTE, Passat GTE, Audi A3 Sportback e-tron, Q7 e-tron quattro, Porsche Panamera S E-Hybrid and Cayenne S E-Hybrid.
-Also, two limited-production plug-in hybrids were manufactured beginning in 2013, the Volkswagen XL1 (250 units) and the Porsche 918 Spyder (918 units).
-Total cumulative sales of all Volkswagen brand electrified cars since the start of their respective production is expected to reach about 103,000 by the end of 2016.
-The Volkswagen ID.4 was launched in the U.S. in September 2020.
+As of May 2016, the Volkswagen Group offers retail customers nine plug-in electric cars: three of which are all-electric cars (the Volkswagen e-Up!, e-Golf, and Audi R8 e-tron) and six are plug-in hybrids (the Volkswagen Golf GTE, Passat GTE, Audi A3 Sportback e-tron, Q7 e-tron quattro, Porsche Panamera S E-Hybrid and Cayenne S E-Hybrid).
+Also, two limited-production plug-in hybrids were manufactured beginning in 2013: the Volkswagen XL1 (250 units) and the Porsche 918 Spyder (918 units).
+Total cumulative sales of all Volkswagen brand electrified cars since the start of their respective production was expected to reach about 103,000 by the end of 2016.
+The Volkswagen ID.4 was launched in the US in September 2020.

-In order to comply with increasingly strict carbon dioxide emission limits in major markets, the VW Group expects to sell about one million all-electric and plug-in hybrid vehicles a year worldwide by 2025.
-The Group plans to expand its plug-in range with 20 new pure electric and plug-in hybrid cars, including two cars to compete with Tesla, Inc., the Porsche Mission E all-electric car and the Audi e-tron quattro, which is expected to become the brand's first mass-production electric vehicle.
-According to Thomas Ulbrich, VW brand production chief, the carmaker has the capacity to build as many as 75,000 battery-electric and plug-in hybrids a year if demand rises.
-Volkswagen announced in October 2015 that "it will develop a modular architecture for battery-electric cars, called the MEB.
+In order to comply with increasingly strict carbon dioxide emission limits in major markets, the VW Group It also plans to expand its plug-in range with 20 new pure electric and plug-in hybrid cars, including two cars to compete with Tesla: the Porsche Mission E all-electric car and the Audi e-tron quattro, which is expected to become the brand's first mass-production electric vehicle.
+According to VW brand production chief Thomas Ulbrich, the company has the capacity to build as many as 75,000 battery-electric and plug-in hybrids a year if demand rises.
+Volkswagen announced in October 2015 that it would "develop a modular architecture for battery-electric cars, called the MEB.
 The standardised system will be designed for all body structures and vehicle types and will allow the company to build emotionally appealing EVs with a range of up to 310 mi."
 In June 2016, VW launched a program to develop 30 all-electric cars in 10 years and sell 2–3 million electric cars per year by 2025.
-Due to lower manpower requirements for electric motors than for piston engines, VW expects a gradual workforce reduction as the number of electric cars increase.
+Due to lower person-power requirements for electric motors than for piston engines, VW expects a gradual workforce reduction as the number of electric cars increase.
 VW considers battery factory ownership as too expensive.